SenseLogic/PENDOWN/README.md

 <script src="../pendown.js"></script>
 ```

-### Troubleshooting

-> The Pendown page doesn't show the converted text.

-Check that the Pendown file extension is ".html".

-Check that your text is between the `<xmp>` and `</xmp>` tags.

-Check that the relative paths to "pendown.css" and "pendown.js" are correct.

-> The Pendown page doesn't use the Comic Sans MS or Consolas font as in the "sample.png" image.

-Check that both fonts are properly installed on your system.

-> The Pendown page doens't show the page breaks in the browser.

-This is normal, page breaks are only applied when the web page is printed from the browser, or when the generated HTML file is loaded in LibreOffice Writer.

 ### Frequently asked questions

 > How can I force Pendown to use black as the default text color ?